Number of Patients Enrolled per month since the transfer to the new CROs.

 Multikine is manufactured in CEL-SCI's state-of-the-art "Cold-Fill" manufacturing facility outside of Baltimore.
 Read more about the investigational therapy Multikine.

 CEL-SCI's other immunotherapy platform technology L.E.A.P.S.** (Ligand Epitope Antigen Presentation System), or LEAPS, currently has multiple investigational therapies in various stages of development, primarily at the pre-clinical stage (in animal studies).
 These preclinical products/therapies have been shown to protect animals from infection or disease by a number of viruses and parasitic agents.
 In animal models of the disease, the LEAPS product candidate CEL-2000 has shown promise for development as a therapeutic vaccine for rheumatoid arthritis.
 In addition, CEL-SCI is developing another potential LEAPS product candidate, LEAPS-H1N1-DC, a potential treatment for H1N1 influenza in hospitalized patients.
 Further preclinical research and development is required to elucidate the way these compounds work and is currently ongoing.

 * Multikine is the trademark that CEL-SCI has registered for this investigational therapy, and this proprietary name is subject to FDA review in connection with our future anticipated regulatory submission for approval.
 Multikine has not been licensed or approved for sale, barter or exchange by the FDA or any other regulatory agency.
 Similarly, its safety or efficacy has not been established for any use.
 Moreover, no definitive conclusions can be drawn from the early-phase, clinical-trials data summarized on this page or elsewhere on this website involving the investigational therapy Multikine (Leukocyte Interleukin, Injection).
-Further research is required, and early-phase clinical trial results must be confirmed in the well-controlled, Phase III clinical trial of this investigational therapy that is currently in progress.
+Further research is required, and early-phase clinical trial results must be confirmed in the well-controlled, Phase III clinical trial of this investigational therapy that is currently on Partial Clinical Hold by the US FDA.

 ** No LEAPS investigational therapy has been approved for sale, barter or exchange by the FDA or any other regulatory agency for any use to treat disease in animals or humans.
 The safety or efficacy of these products has not been established for any use.
 Lastly, no definitive conclusions can be drawn from these early-phase, preclinical-trials data involving these investigational products.